 Drainage can result in loss of characteristic species and transition to drier habitats.
-This attribute is applied to 4010 Wet heaths and 7130 Blanket bogs (\ if active).
-For both habitats the target is the area showing signs of drainage from heavy trampling, tracking or ditches to be less than 10%.
+This attribute is applied to 7130 Blanket bogs ( if active).
+The target is the area showing signs of drainage from heavy trampling, tracking or ditches to be less than 10%.